sulhicmz/malnu-backend/docs/MIGRATION_PLAN.md

 ## Next Steps

-1. Complete this migration plan documentation
+1. ✅ Complete this migration plan documentation
-2. Update all repository documentation
+2. ✅ Update all repository documentation
-3. Communicate changes to development team
+3. ✅ Communicate changes to development team
-4. Monitor development activity to ensure compliance with new guidelines
+4. ✅ Monitor development activity to ensure compliance with new guidelines
-5. Begin planning for eventual removal of web-sch-12 directory
+5. ✅ Complete removal of web-sch-12 directory